 Glass enclosed “Jewel Box” wine cellars are a spectacular way to store and display your wine collection, and refrigerated wine cabinets are smaller, usually movable versions of the same idea.
-Both will augment your living space while providing ideal storage conditions for your wine.
+Both will augment your living space while providing ideal storage conditions in a modern wine cellar.
 How do you choose between the two options?

-Here are some key questions to ask when considering a glass enclosed custom wine cellar as compared to a refrigerated wine cabinet.
+Here are some key questions to ask when considering a glass enclosed custom wine cellar as compared to refrigerated wine cabinets.

 How long do you plan on residing in your home?